European shares retreat from six-week highs; gold miners fall

 LONDON, July 20 (Reuters) - European shares backed away from six-week highs on Monday even as Greece began to return to normal after agreeing on terms for a new bailout package.
 A drop in gold prices hurt mining stocks.

-Volatility has halved in less than two weeks on the prospect of a new deal to resolve Greece’s debt crisis.
+Volatility has been cut in half in less than two weeks on the prospect of a new deal to resolve Greece’s debt crisis.
 On Monday, Greek banks reopened and the country began paying off billions of euros owed to international creditors.

 “We see this as still being a rising market ...
 There may be some more volatility ahead, but focus is turning to the second-quarter company results season and the numbers should be solid,” said Christian Jimenez, head of asset manager Diamant Bleu Gestion in Paris.

-OCI was the top gainer, up 14.1 percent after the Amsterdam-listed chemical company confirmed it was in advanced merger talks with U.S. fertiliser maker CF Industries Holdings Inc.
+OCI was the top gainer, up 14 percent after the Amsterdam-listed company confirmed it was in advanced merger talks with U.S. fertiliser maker CF Industries Holdings Inc .

 Norwegian peer Yara International rose 1.7 percent.
 Yara sold a 50 percent stake in its British fertiliser manufacturer to CF Industries, its joint venture partner, three weeks ago and traders said further M&A activity could follow.